Explore generative AI

 This app provides an in-browser sandbox with a Python library that encapsulates the most common classes in the OpenAI SDK.
 You’ll use it to write and run real Python code that submits prompts to a local LLM running in the browser.

 2. When the model has loaded, ensure the Blank Page sample is selected and that there is no existing code in the Editor pane.
-Then add the following code:
+Then add the following code to implement a simple AI agent that can help you categorize expenses:

 # import namespace